wenqsun/DimensionX/README.md

 #### Training Preparation

 Step1.
-Download our dataset from the provided \[link].
+Download our dataset from the provided [link](https://huggingface.co/datasets/wenqsun/DimensionX_Video).
+This dataset includes 360-degree orbit videos and is suitable for training a 360-degree orbit LoRA.
+We recommend training the 360-degree orbit LoRA on the 145-frame videos.
+For other types of camera movement LoRA, we recommend you render a corresponding dataset.

 Step2.
 Download the base model checkpoint.